femboyfin/dbdideas/survivor_perks.md

 ## [Any Means Necessary](<https://deadbydaylight.wiki.gg/wiki/Any_Means_Necessary>) 📉 🗑️

-- Permanently reveal the aura of dropped pallets <!-- to all players -->, once picked up
+- Permanently reveal the aura of dropped pallets to all players, once picked up
   - Minor side benefit as a reward for using the perk's primary purpose.